RyanKowzun/SimplePasswordGenerator/README.md

 A simple random password generator written in python

-Just throw it into your favorite ide and have a new password
+Just throw it into your favorite ide (I use vscodium 🙂) and generate a new password